qupath/qupath-docs/docs/intro/extensions.md

 an extension, you can enter these in the extension manager and click the download button --- again, QuPath will ask if you wish to download and install the extension.
+If you don't have a user directory, QuPath will prompt you to select a folder on your computer to use.
+You can change it later under {menuselection}`Edit --> Preferences...` if you want to.

 :::{figure} images/extension_manager_installing.png
 :align: center
 :class: shadow-image
-:width: 90%
+:width: 100%
 Installing the Deep Java Library extension using the extension manager.
 :::

 If neither of these options work, you can try downloading the extension manually.
 The extension itself is a (usually small) file with that ends with `.jar`, often available from the `Releases` section of the GitHub repository.
 If you drag this onto QuPath's main window, QuPath should copy it to your QuPath user directory.
-If you don't have a user directory, QuPath will prompt you to select a folder on your computer to use.
-You can change it later under {menuselection}`Edit --> Preferences...` if you want to.

 Often the extension will be ready to use immediately, but it's generally a good idea to restart QuPath in case it needs to do any extra work at startup.

 ## Removing extensions